+Our experiments are taken on MIT-Adobe FiveK Dataset~\cite{fivek}, which contains 2,500/2,500 high-resolution photographs as the training/testing images.
+In the dataset, each photograph contains five annotations from five experts, which can be used as the ground truth for image retouching.
+Instead of all five annotations, we employ the annotation from expert A as the ground truth.
+As for the other four image processing operators, the ground truth images are generated following the instructions in Section~\ref{section:ops}.

-To learn a specific operator, we first train the network on the training set for 150 epochs, with the training data resized to 512\textbf{s}\footnote{512\textbf{s} means the short side of an image is resized to 512 without changing the aspect ratio.}.
-To improve the generalization ability of images across resolutions, we further train the network for 30 epochs, with training data randomly resized to a specific resolution between 512\textbf{s} and 1672\text{s}.
-Despite the different resolution of $I_h$, we downsample it to 64\textbf{s} as $I_l$ by default.
-We use Adam as our optimizer, with learning rate set to $0.0001$ and batch size set to $1$.
+As for training, we first train the network for 150 epochs, with the input/target images resized to 512\textbf{s}\footnote{$x$\textbf{s} means the short side of an image is resized to $x$ without changing the aspect ratio.}.
+To improve the generalization ability, we further train the network for 30 epochs, with training data randomly resized to a specific resolution between 512\textbf{s} and 1672\text{s}.
+As for $I_l$, the spatial resolution is 64\textbf{s} regardless of the resolution of $I_h$.
+Adam is employed as the optimizer, with learning rate set to $0.0001$ and batch size set to $1$.

-Our primary baseline is Deep Bilateral Learning (DBL)~\cite{gharbi2017deep}, which shares similar architecture to ours and achieves a good balance between quality and speed.
-Another strong baseline is CAN, which achieved the state-of-the-art performance while runs reasonably fast.
-CAN also serve as $C_l(I_l)$ in our framework.
+Our primary baseline is Deep Bilateral Learning (DBL)~\cite{gharbi2017deep}, which shares a similar architecture to ours and achieves a good trade-off between quality and speed.
+Another strong baseline is CAN~\cite{Chen/iccv2017}, which achieves state-of-the-art performance while runs reasonably fast.
 To ensure a fair comparison, we train the models using the official implementations and training procedures for both methods.